keu/docs/learn/airflow-kafka.md

 :::tip

-A common use case is to directly connect an Amazon S3 bucket to your Kafka topic as a consumer.
+A common use case is to directly connect a blob storage (for example an Amazon S3 bucket) to your Kafka topic as a consumer.
 The ConsumeFromTopicOperator is helpful if you want to use Airflow to schedule the consuming task.
-Instead of writing the messages retrieved to the Airflow logs, you can write them to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).
+Instead of writing the messages retrieved to the Airflow logs, you can for example write them to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).

 :::